DjoserGenomics/djosergenomics.github.io/_posts/2025-05-21-Human-SCG-RNAseq-Reanalysis.md

 ## The Dataset: A Second Look at Valuable Data

-For this study, I revisited human bulk RNA-seq data originally published by [Ziegler et al. (2023)](https://www.science.org/doi/10.1126/science.abn6366), available under ENA accession number PRJNA967653.
+For this study, I revisited human bulk RNAseq data originally published by [Ziegler et al. (2023)](https://www.science.org/doi/10.1126/science.abn6366), available under ENA accession number PRJNA967653.
 The dataset includes SCG samples from:

 - 3 patients with cardiac disease
 - 3 healthy controls

-While the original authors focused primarily on single-cell RNA-seq findings, I saw an opportunity to extract additional value from the human bulk RNA-seq datasets, a perfect example of how reanalyzing existing data can yield new discoveries without additional experimental costs.
+While the original authors focused primarily on single-cell RNAseq findings, I saw an opportunity to extract additional value from the human bulk RNAseq datasets, a perfect example of how reanalyzing existing data can yield new discoveries without additional experimental costs.

 ## Methods: Data Processing Pipeline